-How long does CBD stay in your system?
-As CBD continues to rise in popularity, more and more people are beginning to try CBD for it’s potential health benefits.
+As CBD continues to rise in popularity, more and more people are beginning to try CBD for its potential health benefits.
+That said, people sometimes confuse CBD with THC and wonder “how long does CBD stay in your system?”

 Comparing CBD and THC

 Most people have learned about the possible therapeutic effects of this non-intoxicating compound.
-Cannabidiol, an abundant substance in the cannabis plant, has been deemed useful in various physical and mental conditions.
+Cannabidiol, an abundant substance in the cannabis plant, has been deemed helpful for various physical and mental conditions.

-These studies are coming from prestigious research centers and education centers, too.
+These studies are coming from prestigious research and education centres too.
 Pain-relieving, anti-inflammatory, and mental health improvements are only a few of the highlighted properties of CBD.

+What are the main differences between these two species?
 Hemp is very high in CBD, while marijuana is very high in THC.
-For this reason, all legal CBD oil products come from hemp, while controlled THC products will come from marijuana.
+For this reason, all legal CBD products come from hemp, while controlled THC products will come from marijuana.

-CBD and THC are largely found within the flowers, leaves, and stalks of their respective plants.
-Industrial hemp contains a large amount of CBD, and it’s why the hemp plant is used to extract CBD to make CBD products.
+CBD and THC are primarily found within the flowers, leaves, and stalks of their respective plants.
+Industrial hemp contains a large amount of CBD, and it’s why the hemp plant is used to extract CBD to make CBD oil products.

 While the flowers of both plants might look almost identical, their cannabinoid makeup is quite different.